13. Paths Cross

 The school bus slowed with a hiss of brakes and stopped at the end of the walkway of round pavers that bisected the squarish front lawn.

-Henry watched a single, small figure move through the bus.
+Henry watched a small figure move through the bus.

 No way man.
 Don’t do this!